 I couldn’t wait.
 We were going to make our annual trek north to Michigan from Florida for the summer.
 I just took delivery of a brand new 2022 Chrysler Pacifica hybrid, and I was anxious to get on the road.
 It had less than 200 miles on it when we started our trip at 4:30 in the morning on a Saturday.
 We like to travel on I-75 during the weekends.
 This enables us to avoid a lot of the truck traffic that travels that busy stretch of highway.
+The Pacifica hybrid is one of Chrysler hybrid cars made by Stillantis.

 I wanted to see how efficiently the Pacifica would be traveling both in all-electric mode and then in the hybrid mode during this trip.
 I had gotten used to charging the Pacifica with the EV cable that came with the vehicle.
 This Type 1 charger plugs into a standard electrical outlet in the garage and then to the EV port toward the driver’s side front of the minivan.
 A full charge takes a lengthy 14 hours to accomplish.
 After it’s charged, it only runs for about thirty miles until the batteries are exhausted, and the engine is engaged more or less full-time.